1. Hire a freelance makeup artist London

 2. What type of makeup artist do you need?

 There are makeup artists for every occasion and although many of them will be able to provide their service to suit your needs, some specialise in certain areas.
+Browse our directory of professional Makeup Artists here to help you find the perfect style and specialism for your project.
+There are also makeup artists who offer multiple services.
+Freelance hair and makeup artists in London are common and can provide you with 2 services in 1!
 Let's start by learning a few key makeup terms that you may like to use when posting a job.

 MUA - Makeup Artist